dleewo/kubernetes-the-hard-way-bare-metal/docs/05-kubernetes-configuration-files.md

 > This is almost an identical copy of Kelsey Hightower's [Generating Kubernetes Configuration Files for Authentication](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/05-kubernetes-configuration-files.md) document.
-The main changes are to the IP addresses and hostname when generating the certificates
+The main changes are to the IP addresses and hostname when generating the config files.
 <br />

 # Generating Kubernetes Configuration Files for Authentication